Laparotomy

+Laparotomy scar.
+The incision circled the umbilicus to the left so as to avoid damaging the round ligament of liver.

 A laparotomy is a surgical procedure involving a surgical incision through the abdominal wall to gain access into the abdominal cavity.
 It is also known as a celiotomy.

 Origins and history

 The first successful documented laparotomy was performed without anesthesia by Ephraim McDowell in 1809 in Danville, Kentucky.
 On July 13, 1881, George E. Goodfellow treated a miner outside Tombstone, Arizona Territory, who had been shot in the abdomen with a .32-caliber Colt revolver.
 Goodfellow was able to operate on the man nine days after he was shot, when he performed the first laparotomy to treat a bullet wound.

 Terminology

 The term comes from the Greek word λᾰπάρᾱ (lapara) 'the soft part of the body between the ribs and hip, flank' and the suffix -tomy, from the Greek word τομή (tome) '(surgical) cut'.

 In diagnostic laparotomy (most often referred to as an exploratory laparotomy and abbreviated ex-lap), the nature of the disease is unknown, and laparotomy is deemed the best way to identify the cause.

 In therapeutic laparotomy, a cause has been identified (e.g. colon cancer) and the operation is required for its therapy.

 Usually, only exploratory laparotomy is considered a stand-alone surgical operation.
 When a specific operation is already planned, laparotomy is considered merely the first step of the procedure.